Real Normal Operators and Williamson's Normal Form: Symmetry of a real normal operator

 Further, $U$ can be chosen such that $U^T = U$. \end{thm} \begin{proof} Let us assume first that $A$ has a transpose cyclic vector \textit{i.e.} there exists $x \in H$ such that $\mathcal{E} := \{ A^n({A^T})^mx: n, m \geq 0\}$ is total in $H$.
 Define $U$ on $\mathcal{E}$ by

 Then for $n,m,k,l\geq 0,$

 where the second equality follows from normality of $A$ and fourth equality because real inner product is symmetric.
 Since $U$ preserves the inner product on a total set $U$ can be extended as a bounded linear operator on $\overline{\textnormal{span}} \mathcal{E}= H$.
 Note that the extended operator also preserves the inner product.
 We use the same symbol $U$ for the extended operator also.
 Thus $U$ is a real orthogonal transformation on $H$.
-Further by using (\ref{eq:inner product}) note that
+Further using the definition of $U$,